simonhasan/asap-microbit-rover-lessons/_sources/teacher-notes/teacher-notes-02.md

 ### Introduction

-Explain the importance of planning where components are placed, which can affect the design of the chassis.
-Some of the rovers will topple during testing.
-Careful consideration of the weight distribution of the components will be an essential aspect of the design process.
+Explain the importance of how the bracket should not be too tight or too loose and how having a secure motor will increase the stability of their rover.
 The walls of the test bracket should be 3mm.
 A bracket will be functional if it only secures the two holes near the center of the motor.
 If students intend to enclose the entire motor, they must account for protrusions in the design.
 These dimensions of the protrusions are on one datasheet.

 ### Guidance